maxmaster55/maxmaster55/README.md

 # 💻 Hi there! 👋

-I'm Maxmaster55, an engineering student and software engineer with a ❤️ for coding and makeing fun projects.
+I'm Maxmaster55, an engineering student and software engineer with a ❤️ for coding and making fun projects.

 I have experience working with a variety of programming languages and technologies, including: